 Note: Taxi would be an expensive choice

 The ‘Auroville’ guesthouse by the beach’ is on the outskirts of Pondicherry.
-I stayed in a hut from which I got this incredible view of the sea and it was a total bliss to sleep to the sound of waves.
+I was staying in this hut, from which I got this incredible view of the sea.
+It was a total bliss to sleep to the sound of waves.
 I wanted someplace near the beach but this proximity was better than I expected.

 This location was the most picturesque sea facing experience I have ever had.
 The restful mood of the guest house submerged me in thoughts of heartfulness.